Forged into Christ-Likeness

 4. Moving canvas bags, filled with colored sand.

 If the edge has been damaged, the newly flawed weapon will not to cut as well.
 Is the silk slashed cleanly or did the cloth tear?
 Did the weapon cut open the canvas bags or bounce off?
-Soon a second blade-smith is set home.

 A man sorting through a hand of cards.Once more, a blade smith is sent home.

-In stage 4, the remaining two smiths are given 4 days in their home forge to re-create an iconic weapon from history.
-Often, the judges;’ choice is a very challenging.
+The remaining two smiths are given 4 days in their home forge to re-create an iconic weapon from history.
+Often, the judges’ choice is very challenging.
 One pair of smiths had to create functioning crossbows.
-In an episode featuring rescue workers, the two smiths forged a special tool that firemen use, called a Halligan bar.

 An Important Step: Heat-Treating the Metal